 I understand the question.

-I have asked it countless times, in countless forms over the course of the past 4 years.
+I have asked it countless times, in countless forms over the

 Won’t you ever show up?